FrilledShark/flaskCAP/README.md

 ## Start server
-Install requirements.txt and run the flask app (app_ccap) with your prefered configuration.
+Run the flask app (app_ccap) with your prefered configuration.

-  For inspiration see Flask website: http://flask.pocoo.org/docs/1.0/deploying/
+Gunicorn + supervisor and nginx is an example setup.
+For more inspiration see Flask website: http://flask.pocoo.org/docs/1.0/deploying/

 # Domain Control
 It is possible to enable domain control in the config.
 This allows the server to handle multiple different domains at the same time.